JANIA AUBAKIROVA (Kazakhstan)

 The official site: www.dangthaison.net

-JURA MARGULIS
+JURA MARGULIS (USA)

 Jura Margulis is a third generation pianist and pedagogue; born in Russia, raised in Germany, American by choice, European at heart.
 He divides his time between the McAllister endowed professorship for Piano at the J.W.
 Fulbright College of Arts & Sciences in Fayetteville, USA, and traveling internationally as a concert pianist, master teacher, and lecturer.